openlibhums/memory-alpha/content/support/guides/workflow-editor-pandoc.md

-title: Editor guide - typesetting with Pandoc
+title: Editor guide to typesetting with Pandoc
-# Editor guide - typesetting with Pandoc
+# Editor guide to typesetting with Pandoc

 The Pandoc plugin provides an option to generate HTML files from submissions in DOCX or RTF format and set these HTML files as galleys.